Frances Pittman Malcolm Genealogy Room

 Do you have books I can check out?

-Yes, we have a small circulating collection mainly consisting of how-to books (how to get started; use photographs; do ethnic research; do online research.
-Books of records are for reference use only.
+Yes, we have a small circulating collection mainly consisting of how-to books relating to various aspects of genealogical research, such as how to get started in genealogical research; how to use and care for photographs; how to do ethnic research; how to do online research, and more.

 Can I print/save/e-mail items from databases?